nayaalbarazi/heart-disease-prediction/README.md

-# Heart Disease Prediction API
+# Heart Disease Prediction APP

 A simple Flask API to predict heart disease based on user input features using a pre-trained machine learning model.